 Certain foods or spices, after digestion, release the odor of that substance to the lungs; the exhaled odor may be unpleasant to others.
-For example, the odor of garlic is noted on the breath by others 2 or 3 h after consumption, long after it is gone from the mouth.
+For example, the odor of garlic is noted on the breath by others 2 or 3 hours after consumption, long after it is gone from the mouth.

 The most common causes overall are the following:

-Some Causes of Halitosis
+Evaluation of Halitosis

 Vital signs are reviewed, particularly for presence of fever.